RickNelen/KBE/README.md

   also contains the flight conditions, some of which are not complete yet.
   Based on these flight conditions, it loads parts and overwrites the default inputs;

+This file contains the complete personal aerial vehicle class.
+It is structured in the following way:

+- Outside the class:

+    - Imports and paths
+    - Constants
+    - Functions

+- Inside the class:

+    - Inputs
+    - Input checks
+    - Flight conditions
+    - Flight performance
+    - Battery
+    - Mass
+    - Fuselage
+    - Wing
+    - Horizontal tail
+    - Vertical tail
+    - Skids
+    - Skid connections
+    - Wheels
+    - Cruise propellers
+    - VTOL rotors
+    - Interfaces:

+        - AVL
+        - STEP

+Note that the attributes and parts are both placed in the relevant sections, i.e. the fuselage part is placed below the fuselage related attributes, and above the wing related attributes.
 - propeller.py contains the class Propeller, which returns a single 'assembly' of propeller elements, i.e. all the blades, the hub and (eventually also) the nacelle.
 Note that it is not working properly yet